Global Hospitality Management (Co-op)

 About the ProgramThe Global Hospitality Management graduate certificate program is open to international students with a background in hospitality.
 This program will complement a diploma or degree, and enable applicants to gain a work visa in Canada to work in management jobs in the hospitality industry.
 Graduates of the Global Hospitality Management program will have significantly more management and finance ability specific to the hospitality industry than graduates from a diploma program in a similar field, and will be able to progress into a management position in a hospitality organization very quickly upon completion of the program.

-The program will focus on essential operational and management areas building on prior knowledge in finance, human resources, and sustainable hospitality operations, while introducing a strong understanding of event management and in the global hospitality industry.
+This one-year graduate certificate program is structured to meet the growing needs of the hospitality and tourism industry.
+The program focuses on essential operational and management areas building on prior knowledge in finance, human resources, and sustainable hospitality operations, while introducing a strong understanding of customer service, event management and the global hospitality industry.